openjdk/jextract/README.md

 ### Getting jextract

-Pre-built binaries for jextract are periodically released here: [https://jdk.java.net/jextract](https://jdk.java.net/jextract).
-These binaries are built from the `master` branch of this repo, and generally target the foreign memory access and function API in the latest mainline JDK (for which binaries can also be found on [jdk.java.net](https://jdk.java.net)).
+Pre-built binaries for jextract are periodically released [here](https://jdk.java.net/jextract).
+These binaries are built from the `master` branch of this repo, and target the foreign memory access and function API in the latest mainline JDK (for which binaries can be found [here](https://jdk.java.net)).

-For getting a jextract version with all the latest updates and fixes, see the section on [building](#building--testing).
+Alternatively, to build jextract from the latest sources (which include all the latest updates and fixes) please refer to the [building](#building--testing) section below.

 ---